johnchaffee/twilio-apis/content/api/other/feedback.md

 # geekdocBreadcrumb: false
 ---

-How to send and fetch messages with the Twilio Messaging API.
+Provide feedback to Twilio on the deliverability of messages through different messaging channels.

 {{< tabs "feedback" >}}